-AIPs are required to conduct annual APH tolerance reviews [See Guidelines and Expectations for Delivery of the Federal Crop Insurance Program (Appendix IV) for APH tolerance review requirements.]
+AIPs are required to conduct annual APH tolerance reviews [See Guidelines and Expectations for Delivery of the Federal Crop Insurance Program (Appendix IV) for APH tolerance, \$100,000 Claims and Large Claims review requirements.]
 Tolerances are established for each crop Category.
 They are stated in terms of percent difference.
 The percent difference for an actual yield for a crop year is calculated by dividing the difference of the two yields by the actual yield determined to be correct by the reviewer.
-Each actual yield(s) that was certified to calculate the current year's APH is reviewed (this does not include actual yield(s) for crop year(s) used to calculate the previous year's APH).
+Reviews are limited to the actual yields that were certified to calculate the current year's APH yield unless a multi-crop year APH review is required.
 A discrepancy in excess of the percent tolerance for the crop category requires a revised APH form and a completed review report.
 Calculate a separate percent difference for each yield certified by unit by P/T/V, group, FSA FSN, etc., requiring separate APH yields.

-The percent difference for an approved APH yield is calculated by dividing the approved APH yield (Item 21) for the current crop year by the APH yield determined to be correct by the reviewer.
+The percent difference for an approved APH yield is calculated by dividing the approved APH yield (Item 21) for the current crop year by the (approved) APH yield determined to be correct by the reviewer.
 A correction to the approved APH yield must be made for the current crop year if the correction changes the APH Yield (prior to rounding) by more than the tolerance established for the crop category.
 If the change to the approved yield (item 21) for the current crop year would be less than the tolerance for the crop category, the correction is made for the following crop year.
 The cup procedures do not apply to the corrected approved APH yield.